Skip to main content

 Working With Python Classes

-You can add DBOS workflow, step, and transaction decorators to your Python class instance methods.
-To add DBOS decorators to your methods, their class must inherit from DBOSConfiguredInstance and must be decorated with @DBOS.dbos_class.
+You can add DBOS decorators to your Python class instance methods.
+You can add step decorators to any class methods, but to add a workflow decorator to a class method, its class must inherit from DBOSConfiguredInstance and must be decorated with @DBOS.dbos_class.
 For example:

 @DBOS.dbos_class()